mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

 ```

 !!! tip "Caching in CI/CD"
-    For an example on how to setup the Terraform plugin cache, see the examples in the how-to's for:
+    For an example on how to set up the Terraform plugin cache, see the examples in the how-tos for:

     - [GitLab](../../../howto/ci/gitlab.md#terraform-plugin-cache)
     - GitHub actions (todo)